First thing to do is install gcc4.7, I will be using MacPorts.

 $sudo port install gcc_select

-To actually select the working version of gcc[1], first see what you have to choose from:
+To actually select the working version of gcc[1], first see what you have to choose from:$port select --list gccThen make the choice:

 $hash